Code-Institute-Submissions/kreilly86-coffee_collect_NovResub/README.md

 - Click the Create Repository from template to create repository
 - Click Gitpod to open the development environment workspace for the new respository
 - Use this workspace each time, rather than repeat above steps, to ensure any installed dependencies are accessible each time
+- Create an env.py file to store sensitive information, such as SECRET_KEY, DATABASE_URL, etc
 - Use git to add commit messages and push regularly to keep track of progress:

 - git add . (adds all modified files to a staging area) - git commit -m "Insert explanation of commit here": commits all changes to the repository - git push: pushes all committed changes to your Github repository.